Valentine Schlegel: Fireplaces and other decorative objects

 From 1959 to 2002, assisted by Frédéric Sichel-Dulong, Schlegel designed and in-situ built around a hundred commissioned fireplaces.
 Some of the most notable ones were for Gérard Philipe and Jeanne Moreau.

 These fireplaces were made of stucco (white plaster) and they were decorated with shelves, nooks and benches.
 Their organic and sinuously rounded shapes were partly inspired by the boat sails of her Mediterranean upbringing.

 In 1965, Schlegel built fireplaces for the Salon des arts ménagers (SAM; Household Arts Show) exhibitions and for a furniture shop in Paris.

 Commissioned by the architect Alain Pati, she worked at the foyer of a building in Courbevoie, where she designed the ceiling and carpentry while painters Denise Voïta and Jean-Loup Ricur painted the wall mosaics.

 Her home at the time was used as an exhibition salon and also as a shop, and in 1976 she decided to purchase the property with The Musée des Arts décoratifs (Museum of Decorative Arts)’s curator, Yvonne Brunhammer, and divide it into two separate homes.
 Her home became her canvas and the place was recently emptied and sold at auction, with the hope to restore it and one day open it to the public.

 In 1984, she made a bronze statue in homage to her brother-in-law Jean Vilar, which was displayed in Chaillot National Theatre, Paris; and a terracotta bust for the Paul Valéry Museum in Sète.

-In 2014, Raf Simmons was inspired by Valentine Schlegel when designing Christian Dior Spring/Summer haute couture runway.
+In 2014, Raf Simons was inspired by Valentine Schlegel when designing Christian Dior Spring/Summer haute couture runway.